By Ian Lurie

 Quick note: I wrote a book!
 One-Trick Ponies Get Shot: How services companies can avoid the vendor trap, do better work, and prosper.
 It's this post, but for services companies in general.
 Available on Kindle, here.

-I admit it: For 20 years, I’ve been obsessed about marketing.
+I admit it: For 20 years, I’ve been obsessed about digital marketing.
 Not search engine optimization (SEO).
 Not social media.
 Not content marketing.
 Not even analytics.
 M-A-R-K-E-T-I-N-G. I want—need to know how the pieces fit together, and how it all works.
 I’ve pondered, researched and banged my forehead bloody on this problem for a long time.

 You’re now reading the product of my obsession.
 I've packed it all in: What I think is wrong.
 How we can fix it.
 And, the workflow that seems to keep me from going utterly, run-down-the-street-in-my-underwear crazy: